 In addition to revealing the causes related to human error, another important opportunity is to reveal causes that contribute to the consequence of the error.
 Mitigating the consequence of an error is an important feature of highly reliable organizations (HROs) and reveals opportunities to add layers of protection.
 For example, on the Cause Map diagram, there are three causes required for the child to be left inside the car: the child was left in the vehicle because the caregiver forgot to drop of the child at daycare AND they are unaware the child is still inside the car AND they are able to leave the car with the child still inside.

 Identifying a solution that controls ANY ONE of those three causes prevents the fatality.
 For example, some vehicle manufacturers, including Hyundai and Ford, have begun including an automatic reminder in their new model vehicles to remind drivers to check the backseat.
 Or another creative solution is to change your process for driving, so you always place an item you wouldn’t get far without, like a shoe or your work badge, in your back seat with the child.
 This reveals significant leverage from a process reliability standpoint.
 We can significantly increase the reliability of the task in spite of human error.

 Finally, even if you leave the child in the car, are there opportunities to incorporate backup reminders as another layer of protection?
 For example, if the childcare provider is expecting your child, instruct them to call immediately if the child doesn’t arrive on time.
 You can learn more about other potential solutions and further understand how to help prevent these incidents at kidsandcars.org.

-If you are interested in learning more about how to analyze human error and incorporating concepts around Work Process Reliability into your problem-solving investigation, I would encourage you to attend the upcoming two-hour online short course on June 10.
-For more information and registration information visit us at thinkreliability.com/events.
+If you are interested in learning more about how to analyze human error and incorporating concepts around Work Process Reliability into your problem-solving investigation, I would encourage you to attend the upcoming two-hour online short course.
+For more information and registration information visit us at training.thinkreliability.com/catalog.